Nephrolepis cordifolia

 What's the taxonomical classification of Nephrolepis cordifolia?

 Nephrolepis cordifolia belongs to the kingdom Plantae and is classified under the phylum Streptophyta.
-Within this group, it is categorized under the class Equisetopsida and the subclass Polypodiinae.
-Moving down the taxonomic hierarchy, it falls under the order Polypodiales and is a member of the family Polypodiaceae.
-Finally, it is placed within the genus Nephrolepis, with its specific designation being the species cordifolia.
+Within the class Equisetopsida, it is organized into the subclass Polypodiinae and falls under the order Polypodiales.
+Furthermore, this plant is a member of the family Polypodiaceae, specifically situated within the genus Nephrolepis, and is identified by the species name cordifolia.

 What are the morphological characteristics of this plant?